astronomer/docs/astro/deferrable-operators.md

 ## Astronomer's Deferrable Operators

-Astronomer maintains [`astronomer-providers`](https://github.com/astronomer/astronomer-providers), which is an open source collection of deferrable operators bundled as a provider package.
-This package is installed on Astronomer Runtime by default and includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
+In addition to the deferrable operators that are published by the Apache Airflow open source project, Astronomer maintains [`astronomer-providers`](https://github.com/astronomer/astronomer-providers), an open source collection of deferrable operators bundled as a provider package.
+This package is installed on Astro Runtime by default and includes deferrable versions of popular operators such as the `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.

 The following table contains information about each operator that's available in the package, including their import path and an example DAG.
-For more information about each available operator in the package, see the [CHANGELOG in `astronomer-providers`](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#100-2022-03-01).
+For more information about each operator in the package, see the [CHANGELOG in `astronomer-providers`](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#100-2022-03-01).

 | Operator/ Sensor Class     | Import Path                                                                                   | Example DAG                                                                                                                                       |
 | -------------------------- | --------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |